globaleaks/APAF/docs/source/threat_model.rst

   - a non-profit organization with a low budget;
   - an anonymous user interested in sharing documents but unable to host a server

 Vulnerabilities
 ---------------
-*a list of the vulnerable corners of the application.*
+Follows a list of the vulnerable corners of the applciation:
- - gain access to the configuration page on the login may lead to serving system dirrectories;
+ - gain access to the configuration page on the login may lead to serving system directories;
  - possible xss;
  - executable infection;
  - data leakage outside tor;
- - *read twisted documentation, which kind of authentication does twisted support?*

 Attacks
 --------
-*the attack a malicious user may perform*
+Follows a list of attacks a malicious user may perform:
  - bruteforce over the login form;
  - the .exe/.app contains, compressed, all the python standard library in pyc format.
-Replacing one of these bytecode libraries may lead to the control of the applciation.
+Replacing one of these bytecode libraries may lead to the control of the applciation;
- - denial of service
+ - denial of service;

 Security Controls
 -----------------
-*Precautions for attacks*
-As far as I know, -onion hostnames, by thir own, provide  a secutipry mechanisms to avoid poisoning or man in the middle attacks.
+Attacks precaution mostly concerns a possible misconfiguration of APAF, since .onion domains avoid by their own possible traffic poisoning or man in the middle attacks.

-The user shall be advised with very clear messages in the configuration page about the consequences of editing a certain box.
+*todo: hence, the user should be warned with very clear, syntethic but explicative descriptions whenever modifying a certain item of the configuration*